Sayeeram05/Java-Language/README.md

 Feel free to explore the contents of each folder:

 - **Programs**: Review and run the Java programs to understand basic to advanced concepts in Java programming.
-- **Projects**: Explore these more extensive projects to gain hands-on experience in building real-world applications using Java.
+- **Projects**: Explore these more extensive projects to gain hands-on experience in building real-world applications using Java Program.

 ---